 GPAS tracks students’ progress toward coursework requirements but does not automatically support the planning of future courses.
 Students are expected to review their GPAS each semester to confirm they are on track for timely completion of coursework requirements as communicated by the area and established in consultation with their advisor(s).

 Advisors are encouraged to support this process by reviewing advisees’ GPAS and discussing plans for unfulfilled coursework requirements.
+Step-by-step review instructions are available to support advisors' process.

 The primary advisor is responsible for reviewing and approving the student’s coursework in the Graduate Planning and Audit System (GPAS).
 This is typically done in the spring of a student’s third year in the program.